Buy Generic Valproate Sodium (Valproic Acid) Online

 Some lab tests may be impacted by this medication (such as urine ketones).
 Make sure your doctors and lab staff are aware that you take this drug.

-If you miss a dose, use it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose.
-Use your next dose at the regular time.
+If you miss a dose, take it as soon as you remember.
+If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.